 GSD&M is a full service ad agency headquartered in Austin, Texas.
 For the last 43 years, it has performed a wide range of creative services for clients including TV, radio, magazine, newspaper, digital, social media and more.
 It works with clients to create advertising strategies, and to implement and execute those strategies to grow their clients’ businesses.
 It’s possible you haven’t heard of GSD&M, but you have heard of its clients, who include iconic brand names such as Southwest Airlines, John Deere, Goodyear, the U.S. Air Force, among twenty-five others.

-In January of 2014, GSD&M kicked off a project to implement the Nuxeo Platform and to replace its existing digital asset management (DAM) platform.
+In January of 2014, GSD&M kicked off a project to implement the Nuxeo Content Services Platform and to replace its existing digital asset management system.
 We spoke with Jerry Rios, Sr. VP/CTO, and Lisa McIntyre, Digital Asset Management Librarian for GSD&M, about their decision to look for a new DAM and what they found in the Nuxeo Platform.

 An Aging Digital Asset Management Solution

 Lisa has been the point person for the company’s DAM solution for the past nine years.
 She said that the system they had been using was not able to keep up with the business demands of their users.
 They needed something more flexible and better suited to respond to the rapidly changing IT environment.

 GSD&M initially implemented a DAM solution to organize itself and client work.
 It allows the agency to store and manage all the assets produced for clients.
 Over time though, Lisa said they needed to incorporate the clients and their needs under the same technology umbrella.